SML1019 : Introduction to Linguistics

 Your programme is made up of credits, the total differs on programme to programme.

 |Semester 2 Credit Value:||10|

 In consonance with the overall aims of the degrees offered in the SML, this module aims to provide students with a broad-based introduction to linguistics using data mainly from French, German, and Spanish.
 It provides a basic introduction to the scientific study of human language.
 Students will be introduced to the description of French, German, or Spanish, especially to phonetic transcription and some basic tools for the description of the respective sound system, word structure and sentence structure.
-In Semester 2 more general topics such as sociolinguistics and historical linguistics will be explored.
+Later in the module, more general topics such as sociolinguistics and historical linguistics will be explored.

 Outline Of Syllabus